Skip to main content

 VEX Robotics Competitions

 The Benjamin M. Statler College of Engineering and Mineral Resources at West Virginia University hosts the VEX Robotics Competition and VEX U Robotics Competition annually, gathering student teams from across the US and Canada to design and build a robot to compete and sharpen their engineering skills.
-Winning teams will have the opportunity to advance to the VEX Robotics World Championship held in April.
+Winning teams will have the opportunity to advance to the VEX Robotics World Championship held in May.

 Agenda